 Many of the companies in which we invest have experienced relief and are experiencing improved profitability from earlier supply chain disruptions resulting from the pandemic, the war between Russia and Ukraine and elements of geopolitical, economic and financial market instability.
 In addition, we have seen a moderation in input costs which has helped to offset the impact of rising rates and support growth.
+These companies are continuing to see solid demand with modest growth in both revenues and EBITDA.
 However, in the event that the U.S. economy enters into a protracted recession, it is possible that the results of some of the middle market companies similar to those in which we invest could experience deterioration.
 While we are not seeing signs of an overall, broad deterioration in our results or those of our portfolio companies at this time, there can be no assurance that the performance of certain of our portfolio companies will not be negatively impacted by economic conditions, which could have a negative impact on our future results.